iftekmahmud/iftekmahmud.github.io/blog/evil-twin/README.md

      <img src="assets/images/3b.png" width="630">
    </div>

-   `hostapd.conf` file tells `hostapd` how to set up and manage the rogue AP.
+   The `hostapd.conf` file tells `hostapd` how to set up and manage the rogue AP.

    - `interface=wlan0`
    This line specifies which Wi-Fi interface on your computer will act as the rogue AP.
 In this case, `wlan0` is the name of your wireless network adapter (e.g., the Wi-Fi card).
 Think of it as choosing which "radio" your computer will use to broadcast the fake network.
 You need to ensure `wlan0` is available and not in use by another program.